dappforce/grillchat/README.md

 ## Environment variables 🌎

+Below is the list of environment variables that you can use to customize based on your needs.

 | Name                         | Description                                                                                               | Required? |
 | ---------------------------- | --------------------------------------------------------------------------------------------------------- | --------- |
 | SERVER_MNEMONIC              | Wallet mnemonic for the server, to send token to users automatically                                      | Yes       |